mrpetro/OpenBreed/README.md

 For ABTA - \*.MAP files

 These files contains tile map layout, each one with property(like spawn point of monster, walls, keys, etc...).
+There are some other data that purpose is questionable.

+Maps file format is shared between all three AB titles.
+But there are some differences:
+- ABTA and ABHC map formats will also contains two palette set blocks (CMAP & ALCM) for usage with specific tile sets and sprites.
+- ABSE map format doesn't seem to contain any palette data.
+This data is hardcoded in ABSE amiga executable (PARTF file).
-It also contains two palette sets for usage with right input tile set.
-There are some other data that purpose is questionable. maps file format is shared between all three AB titles.
-But...
-ABTA contains one additional MISS(Mission?) data block which describes message texts, entrances/exists from map, monster speeds, strengths and some other unknown data.
+- ABTA \*.MAP format contains one additional MISS(Mission?) data block which describes message texts, entrances/exists from map, monster speeds, strengths and some other unknown data.

 ### Tile set files